Parley-Chat/documentation/docs/sova/server-installation.md

 ```

 {: .note }
-In restricted networks, use http_proxy and https_proxy environment variables to install docker
+In restricted networks, use http_proxy and https_proxy environment variables to install Docker

 ### 4. Clone the Repository